Eiguliai

-Eiguliai is neighborhood in the city of Kaunas, Lithuania.
+Eiguliai is a neighborhood in the city of Kaunas, Lithuania.
 Eiguliai elderate encompass Eiguliai, Kleboniškis and part of Kalniečiai neighbourhoods.
 Elderate itself is located on the left bank of the Neris River.
 The distance from Eiguliai neighborhood to Kaunas centre is approximately 6 km.
 The settlement was a small village until it was incorporated into Kaunas in 1959 and a residential microdistrict was built in 1979.
 The 7th Fort of the Kaunas Fortress are located in this eldership.
 The borough borders Dainava in the east, Žaliakalnis in the south, Vilijampolė and Šilainiai in the west and Domeikava with Lapės in the north.
 It has 40,453 inhabitants which represent 13.82 % of the population of Kaunas city municipality.
+It has a microclimate, that makes eiguliai a subarctic climate (Koppen climate classification: Dfc).
+Eiguliai is one of 2 areas in Lithuania with a subarctic climate.

 Cemetery

 A number of famous people were buried in the Eiguliai cemetery: